xiphonics/picoTracker/usermanual/content/pages/commands.md

 **PitchSLide performs a linear pitch slide from previous note value to pitch bb at speed aa**
 - PSL is also time for the first two byte nibble
 - PITCH is linear pitch change

+The PSL command also acts as a linear MIDI pitch bend controller for MIDI instruments.

+- As with internal instruments, aa sets the speed (with 00 being instant).
+- bb sets the target pitch bend position, scaled to the MIDI 14-bit pitch bend range (0–16383):
+  - 7F is the center (no bend).
+  - 00 is full downward bend.
+  - FF is full upward bend.
+- MIDI pitch bend is persistent across notes — if you want to return to normal pitch, you must manually - reset the bend to center.
+  - This can be done by sending the aabb value `PSL 007F` on the next note or at any time.
+- MIDI pitch bend can be sent without triggering a note, allowing for continuous pitch control.

 ## RTG aabb (RTRG in lgpt)